Access to Visitation

 States are required to monitor, evaluate, and report on programs funded through the grant—on an annual basis—in accordance with regulations prescribed the Secretary of the Department of Health and Human Services (45 C.F.R.
 303.109).
 California’s Access to Visitation Grant Program monitoring of grantee programs draws on multiple sources and methods, with feedback from the courts, clients, community stakeholders, and service providers at the local, regional, and state levels.
 Methods also include site visits, questionnaires, focus group and roundtable meetings, and data collection and document analysis.
 Many of the grantees use client feedback surveys and questionnaires to assess their own service delivery.
 Additionally, grant recipients are required to submit monthly statistical data reports and quarterly progress summary reports.

-Judicial Council program staff will offer two grant applicant Webinars for interested applicants (See RFP application).
-Courts and interested community-based justice partners will have an opportunity to ask questions regarding the RFP and its requirements.
-Participants may attend both webinar session dates or select just one to attend.
-Sign up to register here.
-(After submitting the SurveyMonkey, webinar Log-in-Instructions will be sent by email to participants after they register with WebEx.
-Once your registration is approved, you will receive a confirmation email with instructions for joining the session.)
+Judicial Council program staff will offer two grant applicant webinars for interested applicants (see grant application instructions).
+Courts and interested community-based justice partners will have an opportunity to ask questions regarding the application and grant requirements.
+Participants may attend both webinar session dates and select just one to attend.
+Register here

-4. California Access to Visitation RFP Attachment C: Court/Subcontractor Budget Form (excel) - Updated August 27, 2020
+2. California Access to Visitation Attachment B: Court/Subcontractor Budget Form (excel)

 FORM TITLE